The Cemetery

 In the decades that followed, the construction of mausoleums shaped the landscape, as did the 1994 transformation of the first charnel house into the Sainte-Claire-d’Assise Mausoleum.
 This area is named Commemoration Place and has a pond out front to welcome visitors at its prominent location in the axis of the main entrance.
 Including water in the design of Commemoration Place is not insignificant.
 Like the mountain, the significance of water in Christianity is important: it symbolizes eternal life.

-The waves of immigration that began in the second half of the 19th century required cemeteries to adapt and, of course, provide a proper welcome.
+The waves of immigration that began in the second half of the 19th century required cemeteries to adapt and provide a proper welcome.
 Notre-Dame-des-Neiges has been open to different Christian communities since its foundation.

 Demographic changes in Montréal have led to the creation of sections in the cemetery for communities wishing to be together in their final resting place.
 The first section, created in 1894, was for the Union Nationale Française, followed by one for the Chinese Catholic Mission in 1917.
 Today there are sections for Japanese, Ukrainian, Polish, Italian, Portuguese, Serbian and other communities.